Definition of Leave Accrual

 The push for formalized paid leave started in the United States in the early 1900s with legislation proposed by President Taft.
 He suggested employees receive 2-3 months of paid time off to ensure they were fresh and able to safely complete their duties.

-That legislation was defeated.
-However, many companies started offering office workers minimal amounts of paid vacation time in the 1910s and 20s.
+Although that legislation was defeated, many companies started offering office workers minimal amounts of paid vacation time in the 1910s and 20s.
 In the 1930s, unions fought to get paid time off for laborers.

 There have since been additional attempts to legislate paid time off at the federal level.
 Still, unlike the EU (European Union), there isn’t a federal law mandating that employers give employees a specific amount of paid time off.